Coconut Oil For Tattoos

 The best coconut oil I’ve ever personally used for natural tattoo aftercare product called Anjou Coconut Oil.

 This stuff works amazingly during the healing process – not only to keep your tattoo really well hydrated but it’s also great at soothing that annoying itch which can sometimes pop up.

 The benefits of coconut oil are not limited to caring for your new tattoo.

-Coconut oil does not contain any animal products and is not tested on animals, making it a cruelty-free product.
+Coconut oil does not contain any animal products and is not tested on animals, making it completely cruelty-free.
 This oil is also extremely easy to obtain.
 It is sold at almost every grocery store or health food market.
-In addition, it’s generally quite affordable, and has a long shelf life.
+In addition, it’s generally affordable and has a long shelf life.
 Even when the healing time for your tattoo is up, you can continue to reap the benefits from the oil.

 Coconut oil will continue to benefit your tattoo long after the healing process has finished.
-You can apply some directly on your tattoo at any time to make its colors look more vibrant, or just to give some extra shine.
+You can apply some directly to your tattoo at any time to bring out its colors and make it look more vibrant.

 How to Use Coconut Oil on A Tattoo Safely

 There are various forms of coconut oil available.
 These include refined, dry-processed, and wet-processed, among others.
 Because your skin will be quite sensitive, the best one to choose for your aftercare is refined, cold-pressed oil.